The Bankrate promise

 A no-penalty CD, also known as a “liquid” or “breakable” CD, earns interest over a defined period of time, called the term.
 The term can range from months to years.

-Unlike traditional CDs, however, no-penalty CDs allow early withdrawals without a penalty.
+Unlike regular CDs, no-penalty CDs allow early withdrawals without incurring a penalty.
 Depending on your bank’s withdrawal policies, you might be able to withdraw money from a no-penalty CD as early as seven days after it’s been funded.

 The rules on withdrawals and fees should be available at your bank or on its website.